 Globally, filing, prosecuting, enforcing and defending patents on product candidates and laboratory methods or platform technology in all countries throughout the world would be prohibitively expensive, and our or our licensors' or collaborators' intellectual property rights in some countries outside the United States can be less extensive than those in the United States.
 In addition, as noted above, the laws of some foreign countries do not protect intellectual property rights to the same extent as laws in the United States.
 Consequently, we and our licensors or collaborators may not be able to prevent third parties from practicing our and our licensors' or collaborators' inventions in all countries outside the United States, or from selling or importing products made using our and our licensors' or collaborators' inventions in and into the United States or other jurisdictions.
-Competitors may use our and our licensors' or collaborators where we have not obtained patent protection to develop their own products and further, may export otherwise infringing products to territories where we and our licensors or collaborators have patent protection, but where enforcement laws are not as protective as that in the United States.
+Competitors may use our and our licensors' or collaborators' technologies in jurisdictions where we have not obtained patent protection to develop their own products and further, may export otherwise infringing products to territories where we and our licensors or collaborators have patent protection, but where enforcement laws are not as protective as that in the United States.
 These products may compete with our product candidates and our and our licensors' or collaborators' patents or other intellectual property rights may not be effective or sufficient to prevent them from competing.

 Many companies have encountered significant problems in protecting and defending intellectual property rights in foreign jurisdictions.
 The legal systems of certain countries, particularly certain developing countries, do not favor the enforcement of patents and other intellectual property protection, particularly those relating to biopharmaceuticals or laboratory platform technology, which could make it difficult for us and our licensors or collaborators to stop the infringement of our and our licensors' or collaborators' patents or stop the marketing of products competing with our and our licensors' or collaborators' commercial efforts generally.
-Proceedings to enforce our and our licensors' or collaborators' patent financial resources and can divert our and our licensors' or collaborators' efforts and attention away from other critical aspects of our business, could put our and our licensors' or collaborators' patents at risk of being invalidated or interpreted narrowly, and could place our and our licensors' or collaborators' patents at risk of being invalidated or interpreted narrowly, and could place our and our licensors.
+Proceedings to enforce our and our licensors' or collaborators' patent rights in foreign jurisdictions requires significant financial resources and can divert our and our licensors' or collaborators' efforts and attention away from other critical aspects of our business, could put our and our licensors' or collaborators' patents at risk of not issuing.
+This could in turn provoke third parties to assert claims against us or our licensors or collaborators.
 We or our licensors or collaborators may not prevail in any lawsuits that we or our licensors or collaborators initiate, and the damages or other remedies awarded, if any, may not be commercially meaningful.